-We have a strong team of Learning Support Assistants (LSAs), who are trained to deliver a range of different interventions, as listed on page 5 and 6.
+We have a strong team of Learning Support Assistants (LSAs), who are trained to deliver a range of different interventions, as listed earlier.
 LSAs work closely with the class teacher and the SENDCo to develop interventions that target the needs of the children in their class.
 This may take the form of supporting within the classroom, in small groups or on a 1:1 basis: